A distinctive-looking and super-comfortable addition to a crowded SUV market

 - Distinctive styling inside and out

 - Comfortable ride quality and seats

 - If you're after a sharp drive, look elsewhere

 - Lacks a high-power petrol version

-- A bit of a wait for the PHEV version
+- You're waiting until 2020 for the PHEV version

 It’s not Citroen’s first crossover of recent times: the distinctive C4 Cactus has been on sale since 2014, although it was repackaged as a more conventional hatchback in 2018, while the seven-seater C-Crosser was a clone of the previous-generation Mitsubishi Outlander.

-But the C5 Aircross is an altogether different proposition, at 4.50m in length it sits between the Peugeot 3008 and 5008 in terms of size - SUVs it shares much of its underpinnings and mechanical components with.
+But the C5 Aircross is an altogether different proposition, heading right for the medium-sized family SUV market.
+At 4.50m in length it sits between the Peugeot 3008 and 5008 in terms of size - SUVs it shares much of its underpinnings and mechanical components with.
 Similarly, it’s closely related to not only the DS 7 Crossback, but also the Vauxhall Grandland X.

 As with the recently facelifted C4 Cactus, the C5 Aircross majors on comfort and style, and is also available with a raft of personalisation options, which prove so popular with family car buyers.

 What makes the 2019 Citroen C5 Aircross different?